 Every customer, no matter how big or small, should always receive ample attention and care.
 They should have the option of reaching out through different points of contact such as:

-• By Phone: Ensure that there are ample customer service representatives to handle all calls, daily operations, labeling, filing, kitting, packaging, and shipping.
+By Phone: Ensure that there are ample customer service representatives at your enterprise contact center to handle all calls, daily operations, labeling, filing, kitting, packaging, and shipping.
 Ideally, each customer should have a customer service representative assigned that offers personalized care.

 Customer and consumer engagement are crucial components in easing any concerns and fostering confidence.